Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-07-tensions.md

 **I-5, Northbound.
 Everett, Washington**

-thup, thup...thup, thup...thup, thup...
+thup, thup... thup, thup... thup, thup...

 "Urgh..."

 *[click]*

-*♪ might as well face it...might as well face it you're addicted to lo-ove...might as well face it...might as well face it...might as well face it...♫*
+*♪ might as well face it... might as well face it you're addicted to lo-ove... might as well face it... might as well face it... might as well face it...♫*

 *The five o' clock freeride, classic rock, 92.9...* ***KISM***